michaelgfalk/dh-downunder-distant-reading/README.md

 ## Getting started

+**UPDATE (2/12/18):** All the materials in this respository have been checked up updated.
+It is now ready to be downloaded and used as described below.

 For the first two days of this workshop, you will be working in [Python](https://www.python.org/), using the [Natural Language Toolkit](https://www.nltk.org/).
 You will write and test your code using [Jupyter Notebooks](http://jupyter.org/).
 For these two days, you will need to install some software as explained below.
 On the final day, we will be learning how to visualise your distant reading data using [d3](https://d3js.org/).

 ### Step 1: Install Python 3